Council for Medical Schemes Protecting People’s Interests

 The Council for Medical Schemes has various other functions.
-As well as ensuring that the medical schemes are properly managed financially at all times.
-The following functions are also performed:
+As well as ensuring that the financial management of the medical schemes is sound, the council also does the following:

-• To change and implement new rules which will make the Council for Medical Schemes itself work better.
+- Changes and implements new rules which will make the Council for Medical Schemes itself work better.

 The Council for Medical Schemes has an extremely informative website where you will find a wealth of information.
 Such information will help you to understand better your rights as a member of a medical scheme.
-It also explains in detail the benefits that may be offered.
+It also explains in detail the benefits of its existence.
 This will aid you when selecting a medical aid scheme to join.
 To access this information or to contact the Council for Medical Schemes you can visit their website here.

 How many medical aid schemes fall under the council?